 For clients who have identified that they want to prioritize income in an actively managed portfolio, Guild's Income / Total Return style focuses on investments in instruments that Guild believes have attractive longer term fundamentals and that have the potential to earn current income, and seeks to supplement the current income with capital appreciation.
 Guild will typically seek opportunities in equities, exchange traded funds, U.S. and foreign government bonds, income royalty trusts (trust instruments that may, for example, pay oil and gas royalties), master limited partnerships (publicly held limited partnerships that make periodic distributions of income), real estate investment trusts (REITs that periodically make distributions of income), preferred shares, bonds and other instruments.
+There is no predetermined percentage of growth and income assets and Guild has broad discretion to determine the asset mix.

 The typical annual management fee for the Income accounts is billed quarterly and is based on the asset value of the account.
 The typical management fee ranges from 0.75% to 0.90% of the account's net asset value per annum.
-The typical minimum annual fee for this type of account is \$5,000.
+The typical minimum annual fee for this type of account is \$5,000; however, fee minimums can be negotiated.